alexarice/homepage-styx/src/agda/strict-group-theory/strict-group-theory.lagda.md

   sidentityʳ f = λ x → refl
 ```

-We say a structure has /strict units/ or is /strictly unital/ when this property holds.
+We say a structure has _strict units_ or is _strictly unital_ when this property holds.

 ### Cayley's Theorem
    Cayley's theorem gives us a translation from group operations to function composition.
 To understand what is says, we first need to introduce the notion of the symmetric group.